This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 425°F.

-• Place the butternut squash on a baking sheet, drizzle or spray with oil and toss to coat well.
+• Place the squash on a baking sheet, drizzle or spray with oil and toss to coat well.

 Nutrition